Religion in Minnesota: Protestant

-Lutherans form the largest Protestant branch in Minnesota, with 27% of residents identifying as such.
+Lutherans form the largest Protestant branch in Minnesota, with 24% of residents identifying as such.
 Among Lutheran denominations, the Evangelical Lutheran Church in America (ELCA) is the largest.
 Divided into six synods across the state, ELCA boasted 527,257 baptized members (9.09% of the population) across 991 congregations in 2022.
 However, this figure marks a 60,808 drop from the year prior and a significant descent from the 805,000 members observed in 1988 (18.71%).
 ELCA was still gaining new Minnesota members as recently as the early 2000s, but subsequently began declining due to fewer baptisms, more deaths, and resignations.
 A notable decrease in 2009 was linked to the church's newly adopted policy on same-gender relationships, with many congregations leaving.
 Since 2010, deaths and resignations have vastly outnumbered baptisms in the church.
-The other major Lutheran churches, namely the Lutheran Church—Missouri Synod (5%), the Wisconsin Evangelical Lutheran Synod (<1%), and the Evangelical Lutheran Synod (<1%), haven't been spared the declining trend in membership and attendance.
+The other major Lutheran churches, namely the Lutheran Church—Missouri Synod (5%), the Wisconsin Evangelical Lutheran Synod (<1%), and the Evangelical Lutheran Synod (<1%), are also declining in membership and attendance.
 A further 1% of Minnesotans identify as Pietists.
 While an overwhelming majority of Lutherans in Minnesota are white, some recent immigrants from Ethiopia have established Oromo and Amhara Lutheran (P'ent'ay) churches.

-The remaining Protestants are adherents of other branches and churches including the United Methodist Church (3%), Assemblies of God (2%), Churches of Christ (1%), and American Baptist Churches USA (1%).
-An additional 4% identify as non-denominational and 2% as Historically Black Protestant.
+Non-Lutheran Protestants are estimated to be 18% of the population.
+These include the United Methodist Church (41,466 self-reported members in 2024), Assemblies of God (109,568 self-reported members in 2023), Churches of Christ (1% of state), and Southern Baptist Convention (18,154 self-reported members across Minnesota and Wisconsin in 2024).
 The United Church of Christ reported 20,139 members in 2022, down from 26,270 in 2015.

+An additional 5% of Minnesotans identify as non-denominational and 1% as Historically Black Protestant.